 Discover all your care options with a Blue Shield plan

-The best place to start when you need care is with your primary doctor (also known as your primary care physician or PCP).
+The best place to start when you need care is with your primary care provider, also known as your primary care physician (PCP) or Physician of Choice (POC).
 This is your main healthcare provider for routine medical needs.

-Your primary doctor can treat common medical conditions.
+Your primary care provider can treat common medical conditions.
 They can provide preventive care, annual physicals or wellness visits.
 They can also provide referrals to a specialist if needed.